God of War (franchise): Greek mythology

 God of War: Ascension was first released in North America on March 12, 2013, for the PlayStation 3.
-It is the only game in the series to feature multiplayer, which is online-only for both competitive and cooperative play.
-Predating Chains of Olympus, the game is set roughly six months after Kratos was tricked into killing his wife and daughter, and sees him imprisoned by the three Furies for breaking his blood oath to Ares.
+It was the first game in the series to feature multiplayer, which is online-only for both competitive and cooperative play.
+Taking place sometime between Sons of Sparta and Chains of Olympus, the game is set roughly six months after Kratos was tricked into killing his wife and daughter, and sees him imprisoned by the three Furies for breaking his blood oath to Ares.
 With the help of the oath keeper and Ares' estranged son Orkos, Kratos learns that the God of War and the Furies plan to overthrow Mount Olympus and that Ares chose Kratos as his servant to help him for that very purpose.
 The Spartan escapes his imprisonment and eventually kills the Furies, as well as Orkos, who begs for release.
 Although free of Ares' bond, Kratos begins to suffer the nightmares that plague him for years.

+God of War Sons of Sparta was released worldwide on February 12, 2026, for the PlayStation 5.
+Predating Ascension, it is a prequel to the entire series as the game follows a 13-year-old Kratos as he trains at the Agoge in Sparta with his 11-year-old brother Deimos as they explore Laconia in search of a missing Spartan comrade.
+The story is narrated by an adult Kratos during his time as a captain in the Spartan Army, who is in between deployments and tells the story to his daughter Calliope to help her understand the meaning of duty.
+A Metroidvania game, it is the second installment to be presented as a 2D side-scroller as well as to feature a multiplayer component, which is only available locally (offline) in a roguelite challenge mode.